zincio/apidocs/source/includes/_object_reference.md

 product_id | String | The retailer's unique identifier for the product.
 Note that Zinc does not support digital purchases or Amazon prime pantry items. quantity | Number | The number of products to purchase. variants | Array | An array of variant objects containing information about the types of values of a specific product variant to select.
 A variant contains `dimension` field describing the type of the variant (e.g. "color" or "size") and a `value` field describing the specific value to select. seller_selection_criteria | Object | A [seller selection criteria](#seller-selection-criteria-object) object containing information about which offers to choose when there are multiple offers available.
-If not provided, the default seller selection criteria will have `prime: true`, `handling_days_max: 6`, and `condition_in: ["New"]`.
+If not provided, the seller selection criteria will default to `"prime": true`, `"handling_days_max": 6`, and `"condition_in": ["New"]`.

 ## Seller selection criteria object